Privacy policy

 1.1 Definition of the data that we collect and process

-• “Personal data” for us is information that identifies you – for example, your name, address, telephone number, email address, IP address and the like.;
+• For us, “personal data” is information that identifies you – for example your name, your address, your telephone number, your e-mail address, your IP address, etc.

-• For us, “non-personal data” is all information that does not identify you (e.g. how or via which website you came to our website, which keywords you searched for, how long you spent on our websites, what you viewed, whether and which products you purchased, etc.).
+• For us, “non-personal data” is all information with which you cannot be identified (e.g. how or via which website you came to our website, which keywords you searched for, how long you spent on our websites, what you viewed, whether and which products you purchased, etc.).

 If we store your personal data together with non-personal data, we consider this combination as a whole to be personal data.

-If we remove the personal data from a data set, the remaining data is considered non-personal data.
+If we remove the personal data from a data record, the remaining data is considered non-personal data.

 1.2 What we use your data for